petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-0.md

 :::{grid-item-card} The Liferay Product Offering
 :link: ./level-0/the-liferay-product-offering.md

-This module provides an introduction to the Liferay product and product offerings.
+This module provides an introduction to Liferay, Liferay's sales approach, and the capabilities of Liferay DXP.
 :::
 ::::